-The Early Learning with Families (ELF 2.0) – statewide initiative builds on the earlier ELF initiative that the California State Library launched in 2006.
-This newest endeavor is intended to further the continued evolution of library services to young children (0-5), their families and caregivers.
+Early Learning with Families (ELF) 2.0 is a California State Library initiative intended to further the evolution of library services to young children (0-5), their families and caregivers.
 The initiative is based on the knowledge that the first five years of life are critical in the formative development of children and families, and that libraries can and should be one of the community pillars that support and nurture optimal early childhood development.
-"Every dollar invested in quality early childhood programs produces a 7-10% per annum return in better education, health, social, and economic outcomes for the nation."
-Nobel Laureate in economics, Professor James Heckman.

 For more information about ELF 2.0 contact:

 "Many of our greatest thinkers locate their capacity for original and profound thought in their imaginative abilities, first developed through creative play in early childhood."

 Good things are happening in California libraries.
 Many have spent years dedicating resources and staff expertise to designing and delivering quality early learning services for families.
 It is through their work and this statewide ELF initiative that promising practices continue to evolve and grow.LIST OF LIBRARIES